Distinguishing One Organism From Another With Kleiber’s Law

-The boundary between one reproductive organism and the external world, including other reproductive organisms, can be identified by forming a time-series-spatial graph of all communication (per above, communication is defined as energy-order or order-energy conversion) that the reproductive organism or a set of reproductive organisms engage in and determining “interior” versus “exterior” based on centroids of the graphed communication events.
-This allows distinguishing a fir tree from a neighboring alder, can be used to distinguish human life from computer-based life, and can be used to determine when they separate into distinct reproductive entities.
+The boundary between one reproductive organism and the external world, including other reproductive organisms, can be identified by forming a time-series graph of all communication (per above, communication is defined as energy-order or order-energy conversion) that the reproductive organism or a set of reproductive organisms engage in and determining “interior” versus “exterior” based on centroids of the graphed communication events.
+This allows distinguishing whether mitochondria are a separate organism from a host eukaryotic cell, where the diving line is between fir and maple trees grown together, can be used to distinguish human life from computer-based life, and can be used to determine when they separate into distinct reproductive entities.

 The boundary between reproductive entities is not fixed and immutable.
 Mitochondria and lateral gene transfer demonstrate that what is external can become internal; mitochondria are believed to have once been a separate bacteria which developed a symbiotic, mutualistic, relationship with an early eukaryotic cell.
 If humans are lucky, we will be like mitochondria for computers.

 Communication events can be measured in a trivial way for electronic media.
 To measure this for genetic language requires genetics, biochemistry, thermodynamics, math, and estimation, but it is also a solvable problem with results that can be checked against real-world organisms.